-Most personal steaks like ribeyes, sirloins and filets do not need to be sliced until served.
+Most personal steaks like ribeyes, sirloins and filets are not supposed to be sliced until served.
 However, steaks like flank, skirt, picanha, tri-tip and brisket all need attention to detail when being cut.
 Having sliced steak the wrong way enough times to learn my lesson, I have gathered some tips to make sure you get the most out of your perfect cut of beef.

 1. Have A Large Enough Cutting Surface